JS-WangZhu/wproxy/README.md

 # wproxy
-a high performance web proxy website based python3
+a high performance web proxy website based on python3